retrotheft/dnd-master/README.md

 // soDrop is a property on isString, that we can use to create a dropzone: const dropzone = isString.soDrop(data => lastDropped = data)
-// data will be correctly typed as a string!
+// data will be correctly typed as a string from the type assertion!
 ```

 Internally, `soDrop` just calls `dnd.dropzone`, so you can also pass hooks if you like.